cmdelaserna/clinical-trials/README.md

 - Remove /n
 - Create new column with all_text.
 Lowercase.
 Remove extra whitespace
 - Remove unnecesary columns.
-- Export all_trials and word_counts datasets to sqlite database
+- Export: all_trials, word_counts, topics? datasets to sqlite database

-#### Script 4: Search and visualize results
-- Fetch data from sqlite db
-- Search: match in all_text
+to-do: Extract entities from all data.
+Extract topics from each file?

+#### Flask APP
+- Build query, search for matching string.
+- Function to add missing years in time-based charts.
+- Calculate Trial Index based on search results.
-- Curate context for search
+- Extract topics from search results (in preprocess?)
-	- Countvectorizer
-	- tf-idf
-	- Similarity between documents
-- Build API structure to separate backend (data results) from front-end
+- Pass data to front-end (decide on datasets)
-- Test workflow with simple D3 chart
-- Define structure for Search Report